LeiYuanGit/Statistical-learning-and-the-development-of-knowledge-systems/Markdown/Analysis-2_Decision-trees_stats.md

   plot(ct)

-  # save tree node number to quartile data
+  # save tree terminal node number to quartile data
   a = where(ct)
   temp_data_with_node_number = cbind(temp_data,a)

-  # loop through each inner node and computer the stats
+  # loop through each split, get all left and right split data, and computer the stats
   for (j in 1:temp_split_nodes_num) {
     temp_data = subset(temp_splits, split_node == temp_split_nodes[j])